blakkd/faster-whisper-hotkey/README.md

 - **GPU (cuda)**: instant transcription, even on large models.
 - **CPU**: even for large model sizes, time to first word is still be acceptable when language is set (language detection doubles the time): ~ 8sec for ~15s length audio on my setup

+**Consideration**

+It seems distilled model are lacking precision for non-native English speakers.
+I personally don't really like them, I also find them a bit "rigid".

+Another thing: I personnaly always had the feeling of getting better accuracy with large-v2 compared to large-v3 which seems broken to me.

 ## Logging

 Logs are written to `transcriber.log` for debugging purposes.
 The log level is set to `INFO`, so you will see informative messages about the script's operation.